Luchador/GUD/tools/geditor/IMAGE_IMPORT.md

 Imported and replaced images consist of `images/XXXX.bmp` and `images/native/XXXX.gtex`.
 Keep both files.
-The native file retains the selected format, mipmaps, surface settings, and base-ROM identity.
+The native file retains the selected format, mipmaps, surface settings, source BMP path, and base-ROM identity.
 Edits to an imported image's BMP are re-encoded with those saved settings during ROM creation.
 Use **Replace image** for original ROM images; externally editing an original extracted BMP alone does not change the ROM.
 Images are never automatically deleted when they become unused.

-## Delete and replace
+## Delete, replace, and reimport

-Right-click an image in the browser and choose **Delete image** or **Replace image**.
+Right-click an image in the browser and choose **Delete image**, **Replace image**, or **Reimport**.
 These actions also work for images imported during the current session.
 The permanent **No Texture** item has no context actions.

 - **Delete image** asks for confirmation and warns that hard-coded texture IDs,